Nike Tennis Camp at University of Southern Mississippi

 During his collegiate playing days at Central Alabama Community College, Modise ranked among the Top-20 in the NJCAA singles rankings and was nominated as a NJCAA Player to Watch.
 He was also voted the Most Inspirational and the Most Valuable Player by his teammates.
 In the classroom, Modise was named an All-WAC scholar athlete before completing his associate's degree in 1997.
 He went on to earn his bachelor's degree in business administration with a concentration in marketing from the University of Hawaii at Manoa in December of 1999.
 In 2003, he completed his master's degree in human performance with a concentration in sport management from the University of New Orleans.

-Graduation: All Campers - 11:00am at the Tennis Courts.
+- All Campers: Graduation at 11:00am on Friday at the Tennis Courts.
 Parents encouraged to attend!

 Campers will play on 12 courts at the University of Southern Mississippi.